Aidan-McNay/fast-robots-docs/docs/lab3.rst

    :width: 70%
    :class: bottompadding

-Here, we can see that the error significantly increased with the distance being measured; in short mode, we were able to measure better close ( although I experimentally found that the sensor is unable to record less than 7cm, verified by `others as well <https://learn.sparkfun.com/tutorials/qwiic-distance-sensor-vl53l1x-vl53l4cd-hookup-guide/all>`_).
-Additionally, even close by, the sensor was consistently off by ~20mm;
-this could be fixed by using the ``calibrateOffset`` or ``setOffset`` functions of the sensor library.
-Finally, we can see that ranging time varied a lot; while some is due to noise (as we are always under the default ``100ms`` time budget), some may also be due to the sensor recognizing when it won't make a good measurement anyway, and choosing not to spend too much time on it.
+We can see that the error significantly increased with the distance being measured.
+Additionally, even close by, the sensor was consistently off by ~20mm; this could be fixed by using the ``calibrateOffset`` or ``setOffset`` functions of the sensor library.
+Finally, we can see that ranging time varied a lot; while some is due to noise, some may also be due to the sensor recognizing when it won't make a good measurement anyway, and choosing not to spend too much time on it.

 Repeating this experiment in the dark not only confirmed the measurements, but gave confidence that our sensor was resilient to ambient light.